Hardwood Floor Finishing

 We test stain samples directly on every floor we stain before any color goes down on the full job.
 That step is non-negotiable.
 The photos below show actual results on actual floors, not controlled studio shots on perfect samples.

-We also water pop every stained floor -- a step most contractors skip.
-Water popping opens the grain before stain is applied, producing deeper, more even color absorption.
+We also water pop every stained floor.
+Water-popped stain preparation opens the grain before stain is applied, producing deeper, more even color absorption.
 It is the single biggest factor in the quality of the final color, more than which stain brand you choose.

 White oak